balao7/HandlingCaching-Android/README.md

 # HandlingCaching-Android
 Handling Caching In Android

-Caching in Android

-1. Clearing cache when any sensitive data is handled inside a page loaded in WebViews:
+* Clearing cache when any sensitive data is handled inside a page loaded in WebViews:

 If the application accesses any sensitive data with a WebView, you may want to use the clearCache() method to delete any files stored locally.
 Server-side headers like no-cache can also be used to indicate that an application should not cache particular content. the below code snippet explains the steps involved in detail: